aperepel/raspberrypi-ch340-driver/README.md

 ```

 ## Plug In ESP8266
-Plug in your dev board in any the Raspberry Pi's USB port.
+Plug in your dev board into any of the Raspberry Pi's USB port.
 A few things should happen.
 Again, look for the **340** strings:
 ```
 $ lsmod
 [   65.597856] usbcore: registered new interface driver ch34x